mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> warnings.filterwarnings("always",'.*',mdp.MDPWarning)

-Generators can be used also for execution (and inversion):
+Iterators can be used also for execution (and inversion):
 ::

     >>> flow = mdp.Flow([BogusNode(),BogusNode()], verbose=1)